luizpvas/fabric/README.md

 ### Writing style

+* Compiler error messages should be written in the first person.
+For example "I was expecting x but got y".
 * When writing function documentation, imagine you are continueing the sentence "when you call x, you...".
 For example, "when you call List.map, you apply a function to every item of a list."
 Thus, the documentation for `List.map` is